tienvv1234/typescript-completed-guilde/README.md

 - Can contain real implementation for some methods
 - the implemented methods can refer to other methods that don't actually exist yet ( we still have to provide name and types for the un-implemented methods)
 - Can make child classes promise to implement some other method

+### when use enum
+Follow near-identical syntax rules as normal object Creates an object with the same keys and values when converted from ts to js primary goal is to signal to other engineers that these are all closely related values Use whenever we have a small fixed set of values that are all closely related and known at compile time

+### generic
+- Like function arguments, but for types in class/function definitions
+- Allow us to define th type of property/argument/return value at a future point
+- Used heavily when writing reusable code

+### Inheritance vs Composition
+- Inheritance have abstract class and child classes expand type of data
+- Composition have interface and Composite class, composite class will create instance of type, and class must same properties and method with interface, to custom how the class behavior

+- Inheritance --> Characterized by an 'is a' relationship between two class --> tuc la class con la` 1 class cha (MatchReader is a CsvFileReader)
+- Composition --> Characterized by an 'has a' relationship between two class --> class co 1 instance cua 1 class khac

+favor object composition over class inheritance ( probably the most misunderstood statement ever)